moblets/m-map/readme.md

 In this folder you can store localized Markdown files and images.

-### 2.2.1 pt-BR.md
+### 2.2.1 pt-BR.md and en-US.md
-This is an Markdown file that will display a rendered HTML when the app creator clicks on the (?) in the FabApp CMS.
+These are Markdown file that will display a rendered HTML when the app creator clicks on the (?) in the FabApp CMS.

 The name of these Markdowns follow the convention "language" in lower case, followed by an hyphen and, finally, the country code in uppercase.

-### 2.2.2 example-image.gif
+### 2.2.2 m-map-view-list.png and m-map-view-map.png
-This is an image used in the helper Markdown.
+These are images used in the helper Markdown.
 It's used by a relative path.

 ### 2.3 [lang]
 This is the folder where you store the app localization files.
 You need at least one locale so the moblet is validated.